Coronavirus Travel Rights

 Also note that tour operators and airlines can't charge you a cancellation fee if you booked direct, so if this happens, make sure you demand a refund in full.

-If you're really struggling to get cash back from the firm you booked with, if you paid by debit or credit card you can also try getting money back via your card firm.
+- You may be able to claim from your card firm.
+If you paid by debit or credit card, you can also try getting money back via your card firm.
 Try claiming from your card provider under chargeback (or Section 75).

 Under chargeback, which isn't a legal requirement, just a customer service promise, your bank will try to get money back from the bank of the firm you bought from – you can try it on debit card purchases and those which are less than £100.
-Alternatively, under Section 75 of the Consumer Credit Act, if you pay for something costing between £100 and £30,000 on a credit card, the card firm's equally liable if something goes wrong, so you may be able to claim your money back from it.
-See our Section 75 and Chargeback guides for full info.
+Alternatively, under Section 75 of the Consumer Credit Act, if you pay for something costing between £100 and £30,000 on a credit card, the card firm's equally liable if something goes wrong, so you may be able to claim.
+See full Section 75 and Chargeback info.